-Note: This page gather some remarks made by people on news:comp.lang.lisp
+Note: This page gathers some remarks made by people on news:comp.lang.lisp

 We're not merging Common-Lisp and POSIX!